Raforawesome/tsuki/README.md

 Lua, while great, was [never designed to be a "do-it-all" language](https://www.lua.org/pil/p1.html).
-The libraries cover only the concepts covered by standard C, and so the available standard libraries are missing a lot of filesystem and I/O concepts commonly found in other languages.
+The libraries cover only the concepts covered by standard C, and so the available standard libraries are missing a lot of filesystem (in fact, the same concept of a filesystem doesn't exist) and I/O concepts commonly found in other languages.
 Tsuki aims to leverage Lua's extremely powerful extensibility to provide a more ergonomic experience for these use cases.

 ---